Becoming an MPD Volunteer

 Every day, police officers are faced with difficult decisions, some of which can be traumatic or life-altering.
 In the event such unfortunate instances occur, it is imperative that our officers know they have someone they can speak to who fully understands their circumstances and the struggle they may be facing, while also remaining emotionally detached enough so as to offer proper guidance and comfort.

-The MPD is currently recruiting clergy members of all faiths and denominations to serve as volunteer chaplains.
-Chaplain Corps members provide counsel to the MPD members who request their service, visit the MPD members who are sick or injured either at home or in the hospital, attend the funerals of active and retired members, participate in Department events and community outreach and present formal lectures as requested.
+Chaplain Corps members respond to critical incidents, provide counsel to the MPD members who request their service, visit the MPD members who are sick or injured either at home or in the hospital, attend the funerals of active and retired members, participate in Department events and community outreach, and present formal lectures as requested.

 Qualifications for appointment as a chaplain include:

-- Be an ordained member of the clergy in good standing for at least six years and be endorsed for chaplaincy by a recognized religious denomination.
+- Be an ordained member of the clergy in good standing for at least five years and be endorsed for chaplaincy by a recognized religious denomination.

 - Show forth compassion, understanding, and love and easily relate to others.